Hannah-Beth Jackson: Career in Public Office

-Jackson has practiced law in Santa Barbara and Ventura County for 20 years.

 State Senate

 Committees and caucuses

 Jackson served as chair of the Senate Judiciary Committee and the Joint Legislative Committee on Emergency Management.
 She also served as a member of the Senate Committee on Natural Resources and Water, the Senate Budget and Fiscal Review Committee, the Senate Labor and Industrial Relations Committee and the Senate Public Safety Committee.
 Additionally, she served as chair of the California Legislative Women's Caucus.

 Tenure

+Jackson initially ran for the 19th Senate District in 2008 but lost by only 857 votes to Republican Tony Strickland.
+Later, Strickland chose not to pursue reelection to the State Senate in 2012 in order to mount an unsuccessful run for the U.S. House of Representatives, Jackson won the seat.

 On October 18, 2011, Jackson announced that she would run for the California State Senate's 19th District seat.
 She was endorsed by the California Democratic Party, the Sierra Club, the California Teachers Association, Service Employees International Union (SEIU) State Council, the California League of Conservation Voters, and the California Democratic Council, along with over 90 additional endorsements.
 Jackson won the general election on November 6, 2012, and took the oath of office on December 3.

 In 2013, Jackson introduced a bill allow 16-year-olds to pre-register to vote.
 Senate Bill 113 was passed and signed into law in 2014, and took effect in 2017.
 Now 16- and 17-year-olds in California can pre-register to vote online.

 In 2015 the California Fair Pay Act, her equal pay bill, was signed into law.
 It is one of the toughest pay equity laws in the nation.
 The law ensures that employees are not paid more for substantially similar work because of their gender.

 In 2016 Huffington Post named Jackson one of 11 women around the country "blazing new trails" in American politics.

 In 2017, Governor Jerry Brown signed into law her SB 63, the New Parent Leave Act, to provide 12 weeks of job-protected maternity and paternity leave for California employees who work for companies with 20 or more employees.

 In 2018, Governor Brown signed into law her SB 826, which required gender diversity on California's corporate boards.

 In 2020, Jackson's SB 1383 to expand job protection for family leave to millions of Californians was signed into law by Governor Newsom.